-Wastage produced are used as recycled materials in some of our products such as shopping bags and fashion bags which use up to 80% recycled materials.
-No recycled materials are used in the flexible plastic packaging bags or films for hygiene and food and beverage-related products due to safety concerns.
+Further to the above, wastage produced are used as recycled materials in some of our products such as shopping bags and fashion bags which use up to 80% recycled materials.
+However, no recycled materials are used in the flexible plastic packaging bags or films for hygiene and food and beverage-related products due to safety concerns.